Live case adds real-world urgency to business education

 Business school partners with A+E Networks and Mazda Motors to offer unique learning experience for juniors

-Epple, who is vice president of global marketing, content and strategy at A+E Networks, makes it a point to come back to Binghamton and help answer that question for students.
-He has co-instructed a “Day in the Life” lecture in the University’s School of Management alongside an alumnus and PepsiCo executive for several years.
+Epple, who is vice president of global marketing, content, strategy and social media at A+E Networks, makes it a point to come back to Binghamton and help answer that question for School of Management students.
+He has co-instructed a “Day in the Life” lecture with his close friend, Binghamton alumni and former PepsiCo colleague Marc Hanson.

-Epple said the 85-minute talk provides students with a snapshot of his career, from his first job out of college to their current executive positions, and dives into the role of a marketer from entry level associate, to mid-level manager and executive.
+Epple said their 90-minute talk provides students with a snapshot of their careers, from first jobs out of college to their current executive positions, and dives into the role of a marketer from entry level associate, to mid-level manager and executive.

-“I focus on the practice side of business.
-I offer students my stories and strategies that could help them connect the dots in their own careers,” said Epple, who graduated with a degree in business administration and a concentration in marketing from the School of Management.
+“We focus on the practical side of business, offering students our actual experiences and strategies that could help them connect the dots in their own careers,” said Epple, who graduated with a degree in business administration and a concentration in marketing.

-George Bobinski, an associate dean and professor of marketing, approached Epple about working together on an in-depth project to challenge undergraduates to think beyond the traditional lecture and textbook materials.
-Epple pitched an idea to his bosses at A+E: Assign Binghamton University students to come up with an original network program that would attract younger viewers.
+Going a step further, George Bobinski, an associate dean at the School of Management, approached Epple about working together on an in-depth project to challenge undergraduates to think beyond the traditional lecture and textbook materials.

 “We decided to take a relevant business case that A+E needed a younger perspective on and have SOM students devise solutions as part of their class assignment,” he said.
-“Our goal was to get solutions from the students that the company could actually use.”
+“Our goal was to get innovative and fresh thinking from the students that the company could actually use.”

 “Experiential learning opportunities like these expand our students’ worldview and strengthen connections among peers, professors and corporate partners,” said School of Management Dean Upinder Dhillon.
 “The live-case project also gives our undergraduates the confidence that they can contribute to an organization in a real way.”

 The class of junior accounting and business majors was split into teams of five.
 In nine days, they had to devise their recommendations, submit a final in-depth analysis and put together presentations supporting their solutions.